Wellbeing

 If your son has a medical condition that requires the use of a device, please contact the school’s Health Centre to discuss accommodations.

-How will the school ensure compliance with this policy?
+How will the School ensure compliance with this position?

 Students will be regularly reminded of the rules, and staff will monitor compliance during the school day.
 Non-compliant devices found in use will be confiscated and returned to parents.
 We rely on families to support this initiative by ensuring their sons do not bring restricted devices to school.